Rami Malek Falls Off The Stage At The Oscars, Treated By Paramedics Following Best Actor Win

-Rami Malek’s winning night at the Oscars took a concerning turn on Sunday night.
+Rami Malek’s winning night at the Oscars took a concerning turn on Sunday.
 The actor, who took home the Best Lead Actor award for his role as Freddie Mercury in the hit film Bohemian Rhapsody, fell off the stage and into the audience area just as the ceremony concluded, People reports.
 Malek was clutching his Best Actor statuette as he stumbled off the stage, and the star reportedly looked surprised as he was helped up by others in the area.
 Photographers captured the star’s tricky tumble and images were splashed across news sites and social media.

 Malek was quickly treated by paramedics, who seated him in the nearby front row and then moved him to a private backstage area.
 The newly crowned Oscar winner appeared to be physically fine and did not show any signs of injury as he spoke with reporters in the press room after the incident.